Using the LIST option

 Let's take a look at the features offered on this page, starting from the top, going down:

-1. The *Links* listed in the Mathjobs.Org header are all the actions/options available to you as the departmental MathJobs administrator.
+1. The *Links* listed in the Mathjobs.Org header are all the actions/options available to you.
 The first link is "List", which would just reload the List page you are on right now.
 The other links would take you out of List and into the option associated with the link selected.

 2. If you do not have any applications for your job(s) yet, or if you haven't listed any jobs yet, the Application List area will be blank.
 Once you have applicants for your job(s), they will appear in this list and the following documentation may assist you.

-4. Clicking on a letter in the alphabet listing under the Application List header will create a list of only those applicants whose last name begins with that letter.
+3. Clicking on a letter in the alphabet listing under the Application List header will create a list of only those applicants whose last name begins with that letter.
+Clicking All brings the full list of applicants onto one screen.

-5. To the right of the alphabetic selection, you will see the acronyms you've assigned to your job listings. (e.g., Research Asst.
+4. To the right of the alphabetic selection, you will see the acronyms you've assigned to your job listings. (e.g., Research Asst.
 Professor might be "RAP").
-Clicking on one of these acronym "nicknames" will bring up all applicants for that position.
+Clicking on one of these acronym "nicknames" will toggle the set of applicants to that job on or off the list below.
+Likewise, you can toggle the active or inactive applicants on and off the list.

 Viewing, Ranking, and Printing your applications